 Strategies for Easing Nerve Pain

 In addition to relieving pain, many self-care and home treatments can help prevent more serious problems and protect overall health.
-And some of these strategies may even trigger the body's natural painkillers, having the added benefit of making you feel good.
+Some of these strategies may even trigger the body's natural painkillers, having the added benefit of making you feel good.

 Pamper your feet.
 If the feet are affected by nerve pain, it's time to focus on good foot care.
 Nerve pain usually means impaired sensation, making injuries and infections more likely.
 Reduce the risk by examining your feet daily, wearing comfortable shoes, and seeing a podiatrist regularly.
 No wound or injury to your feet is too minor for a consultation with a doctor.